Aspergillus Mold, Aspergillosis, and Human Health

 Aspergillus spores typically enter the human body by inhalation.
 If a person has a functioning immune system the spores are generally destroyed.
 If the spores do manage to germinate the resulting hyphae stay inside the airways and don't travel further into the body.
 In some people with a damaged immune system, however, the hyphae are able to invade deeper body structures and organs, causing a very serious infection.

 The term "aspergillosis" refers to a spectrum of disorders.
-Three important types of aspergillosis are Allergic Bronchopulmonary Aspergillosis, (ABPA), Chronic Pulmonary Aspergillosis (CPA) and Invasive Aspergillosis.
+Three important types of aspergillosis are Allergic Bronchopulmonary Aspergillosis, (ABPA), Chronic Pulmonary Aspergillosis (CPA), and Invasive Aspergillosis.

-Helpful Aspergillus Species
+Some Helpful Species of Aspergillus

 - Aspergillus niger produces citric acid, which is used in the processed food industry.